-There are side trips around Bogota including a cathedral inside a salt mine at Zipaquirá, the Museo de Oro (Gold Museum), and bike tours of the neighborhoods and sites such as Plaza de San Diego, and Plaza de Bolívar.
+There are side trips around Bogota including a cathedral inside a salt mine at Zipaquirá, the Museo de Oro (Gold Museum), and bike tours of neighborhoods and sites such as Plaza de San Diego and Plaza de Bolívar.
 These few days in Bogota will be interesting time well spent.

 Wishing everyone a very Merry Christmas and good fortune in 2015!